Our income comes from:

 What we do

-We also provide information, advice, and admissions services for UK conservatoires (UCAS Conservatoires), for Initial Teacher Training (UCAS Teacher Training), taught postgraduate courses (UCAS Postgraduate), and for young people looking to move to a new school or college after they’ve taken their GCSEs, Highers, or equivalent qualification (UCAS Progress).
+We also provide information, advice, and admissions services for UK conservatoires (UCAS Conservatoires), for Initial Teacher Training (UCAS Teacher Training), and taught postgraduate courses (UCAS Postgraduate).

 To help promote understanding of patterns in demand for higher education and admissions to university, we publish a growing volume of data and analysis, all of which is freely available to download and re-use from our Data and analysis pages.
-In our End of cycle data resources alone, there are 1.4 million data points available to download in PDF and .csv format, covering applicants, provision, and providers.
+In our end of cycle data resources alone, there are over 4 million data points available to download in PDF and .csv format, covering applicants, provision, and providers.

 Whilst our core business is admissions to full-time undergraduate education, our Corporate Strategy for 2020-2025 describes an exciting agenda to: